otp.DataSource#

 Examples

-Query a single symbol from a database:
+Query a single symbol from a database, specifying db as a string:

 >>> data = otp.DataSource(db='SOME_DB', tick_type='TT', symbols='S1')